 It’s still an educational museum, where your little ones can learn about the world around them by being creative and playing!
 For myself as a mom, I love that my kids could run and burn energy.
 With plenty of open spaces to run around and plenty of hands on activities for all kinds of age groups.

 Tip: I would definitely suggest bringing a change of clothes in case they have the bubble foam or any of the water activities open.
 My kids got messy in their bubble area and then played in their fun sand pit, when we got to the car, I wished I would’ve brought a change of clothes for them!

-Okay, this is my (Megan!) pick: This was our lifesaver during last year’s COVID summer, and with a two-year-old, I’ll say it’s totally worth the drive to Scottsdale.
+Okay, this is my (Megan!) pick: This was our lifesaver during 2020’s COVID summer, and with a two-year-old, I’ll say it’s totally worth the drive to Scottsdale.

 It’s right off the 101 and Via de Ventura, so getting there is under 30 minutes from most parts of the East Valley since it’s all freeway.

 A truly great aquarium with sharks, penguins, turtles, otters, sea lions and a rotating observatory.
-The floor-to-ceiling windows invite toddlers to engage with the 30,000+ marine animals at their own pace without needing to be lifted to view each exhibit, which will be even better for me this summer than it was last summer since I’m pregnant now!
+The floor-to-ceiling windows invite toddlers to engage with the 30,000+ marine animals at their own pace without needing to be lifted to view each exhibit, which is great if you are expecting or can’t lift your little for any reason!

 Can’t decide what you want to try?!
 Get a POGO Pass!
 One pass for an allotted number of visits to different venues such as the Phoenix Zoo, Fat Cats, various ASU/UA and other Arizona sports home games, rock gyms, jump parks, and other fun attractions!
 Some venues offer 1-2 visits a year, some offer 1 visit per week or per quarter.
 This is a great way to explore what’s in your neighborhood and find your new favorites!